berceanu/random-phase-approximation/gunicorn.md

 $ sudo systemctl status rpa
 ```

+**Notes**:

-**Note**: Add multiple services by changing the respective paths above and follow the same steps to enable them.
+1) Add multiple services by changing the respective paths above and follow the same steps to enable them.
+1) Remember to run `sudo systemctl daemon-reload` after each repo update.

 ## Configure `Nginx`